mako116/Eco-shopmart/README.md

 # shoppingmart

-this is an ecommerce app for buying and selling
+this is an ecommerce app for buying and selling of products including (clothes, gadgets and foodstuffs)

 ## Getting Started